Cecil Kelley criticality accident: Implications

 An investigation into the circumstances of the accident never resulted in a public explanation of how the mixing tank became filled with such a high concentration of plutonium; initially, the blame was placed on Kelley himself.

 Robert L. Nance, a colleague of Kelley, was the chemist assigned to recover the remaining plutonium in the tank.
-This task revealed to him that the solvent in the tank was not as potent as expected (possibly broken down by extended exposure to radiation), so there may have been a build up to a higher concentration for that reason.
+This task revealed to him that the solvent in the tank was not as potent as expected (possibly broken down by extended exposure to radiation), so there may have been a buildup to a higher concentration for that reason.
 The report prepared by Nance was not approved to be published.

 Although Kelley had neither ingested nor inhaled any plutonium during the accident, he, like many laboratory technicians at Los Alamos, had been exposed to minute particles of airborne plutonium over the course of several years.
-An event such as this was therefore considered an "experiment of opportunity."
+An event such as this was therefore considered an "experiment of opportunity".
 Careful records were kept of every moment of Kelley's life from accident through death and onto the autopsy table.
 His organs were kept for pathological examination and their plutonium levels analyzed.
 The results of these tissue analyses were considered fundamental to understanding what would happen to a population during a nuclear attack and impossible to obtain any other way.
 Although the bone marrow biopsy of Kelley's sternum was performed under the premise that the physicians wished to determine if he were a candidate for a bone marrow transplant, Kelley's death was inevitable, and an actual transplant was not seriously considered.